 - Map and Locations

 This one day workshop covers the basics of grounded theory.
 Participants will learn techniques such as theoretical sampling, line-by-line coding, axial coding, memo-writing, theoretical saturation, member checks, and presentation of models.
 The course takes a hands on approach, and uses both lectures and activities where participants work with real data.
 While emphasis is on building conceptual and methodological expertise, participants will also learn how to use text analysis software.
 This workshop is appropriate as an introduction for scholars interested in developing specialized analytic skills in grounded theory.
 The techniques are particularly useful for researchers using inductive, grounded, ethnogrphic, and exploratory approaches.
 Participants will complete the course with the basic skills to complete a grounded theory analysis.
-This is an advanced workshop.
+Please bring your laptops for this hands on advanced workshop.

 Workshop is limited to 20 participants

 Amber Wutich is a Professor in ASU’s School of Human Evolution and Social Change.
 She has been recognized as Carnegie CASE Arizona Professor of the Year and received ASU's Faculty Achievement Award for Excellence in Classroom Performance.
 Prof. Wutich teaches in ASU’s Ph.D. programs in Global Health, Environmental Social Sciences, and Cultural Anthropology.
 She also teaches text analysis in the National Science Foundation’s methods programs in cultural anthropology.